saintmalik/blog.saintmalik.me/blog/2023-12-21-keyless-s3-access.md

 }
 ```

-### 👉 Step 3: You create your ServiceAccount with an annotation of the IAM Role you created above
+### 👉 Step 3: Creating your ServiceAccount

+You create your ServiceAccount with an annotation of the IAM Role you created above

 ```yaml title="keylessnodes3.tf"
 resource "kubernetes_service_account_v1" "s3eksnodejs" {